 Coast Guard, DHS.

-The Coast Guard is establishing special local regulations for the “East Coast Boat Racing Club power boat race”, a marine event to be held over the waters of the Chesapeake Bay adjacent to Cape Charles, Virginia.
+The Coast Guard proposes to establish special local regulations during the “East Coast Boat Racing Club power boat race”, a marine event to be held over the waters of the Chesapeake Bay adjacent to Cape Charles, Virginia.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
 This action is intended to restrict vessel traffic on the Chesapeake Bay in the vicinity of Cape Charles Beach, Cape Charles, Virginia during the event.

 FOR FURTHER INFORMATION CONTACT:

 Dennis Sens, Project Manager, Fifth Coast Guard District, Inspections and Investigations Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information

 We encourage you to participate in this rulemaking by submitting comments and related material.
 If you do so, please include your name and address, identify the docket number for this rulemaking (CGD05-07-043), indicate the specific section of this document to which each comment applies, and give the reason for each comment.
 Please submit all comments and related material in an unbound Start Printed Page 28632format, no larger than 81/2 by 11 inches, suitable for copying.
 If you would like to know they reached us, please enclose a stamped, self-addressed postcard or envelope.
 We will consider all comments and material received during the comment period.
 We may change this proposed rule in view of them.

 We do not now plan to hold a public meeting.
 But you may submit a request for a meeting by writing to the address listed under ADDRESSES explaining why one would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.